-Mitigation Hierarchy Key Initiative Avoid • Before establishing/changing/expanding a large business site, we pre-assess how the activity will impact the nature assets, including biodiversity (flora and fauna) and natural environment (air, water, soil), of the planned project site and surrounding area.
+Key Initiative Avoid • Before establishing/changing/expanding a large business site, we pre-assess how the activity will impact the nature assets, including biodiversity (flora and fauna) and natural environment (air, water, soil), of the planned project site and surrounding area.
 Reduce We adopt environmental facilities that can minimize discharge of air/water/soil pollutants of our business sites, such as use of the regenerative thermal oxidizer (RTO), dust collector, zero liquid discharge system, and waterborne-based paint.
 We conduct life cycle assessments (LCAs) in the areas of global warming, acidification, eutrophication, and photochemical oxidant to assess our vehicles' potential impact on the environment, using CML (Centre of Environmental Science - Leiden University) methodology, LCA results indicated that EVs can reduce the carbon footprint as much as 67% compared to ICEVs, when using new and renewable energy-based electricity.
 Water shortages and poor water quality are direct contributors to biodiversity loss.
 We strive to enhance the efficiency of our water use in manufacturing processes, and manage wastewater in accordance with internal management standards.
 Vehicle manufacturing relies on a wide range of raw materials, including metal, rubber, and leather.
 We are striving to apply sustainable materials to reduce biodiversity impact when extracting raw materials.
-Transform • We are establishing ecological parks based on private-government cooperation and developing/spreading new technologies that restore the ecosystem. - In partnership with The Nature Conservancy (TNC) in Brazil and Sao Paulo State University's Department of Forest Science, we established a research forest to develop new technologies for forest restoration (Green Fiel etc.) and are spreading new technologies.
-Restore We work to restore endangered, high-risk species, threatened species due to climate change, and degraded ecosystems.
+Transform - In partnership with reading new technologies that restore the ecosystem, tment of Forest Science, we established a research forest t o develop new technologies for forest restoration (Green Fiel Restore We work to restore endangered, high-risk species, threatened species due to climate change, and degraded ecosystems.
 Animal restoration: We strive to preserve and restore species, such as by setting protection zones for the endangered long-billed ringed plover and eagle, which is a natural monument, living in the Taehwa River in collaboration with Ulsan Metropolitan City and East Asian-Australasian Flyway Partnership.
 Plant restoration: Following the cultivation and planting of Korean Fir, endangered species, including cypripedium japonicum and lilium cernuum.
-Ecosystem restoration: We are implementing a restoration and ecological garden development project on a site affected by ecosystem degradation (nearly 9,000m) under the public-private partnership with Asan City.
-We undertake regeneration projects for terrestrial and marine.
-Terrestrial ecosystem: Through the IONIQ Forest project, we will regenerate forests by planting 2 million trees by 2035 across the globe, to provide sustainable habitants for both flora and fauna.
-Marine ecosystem: In collaboration with Healthy Seas, we will collect a total of 230 tons of ocean waste (waste fishing nets, etc.) in 8 European countries (Greece, France, etc.), US and Korea by 2025 to help increase marine life populations, including the return of marine fish species.
-Classification Metrics Target Progress Detailed Strategies for Achieving Goals Regenerate Terrestrial ecosystem Area of regeneration No. of trees planted to build forests Area of regeneration: Regenerate a total of 2,000 ha of terrestrial ecosystem(forest, grassland) by 2035 Planting trees: Plant 2 million trees by 2035 Restoration area: Completed the restoration of terrestrial ecosystems of 1,803 ha, including forests and grasslands, between 2016 and 2024 Tree planting: Planted a total of 902,439 trees between 2016 and 2024 • Aim to achieve the goal by expanding the global market for terrestrial regeneration projects, starting in Korea and then extending the scope of the projects to major countries with our production plants in the U.S., Brazil, and the Czech Republic Marine ecosystem Collected marine wastes, including waste fishing nets Collect 230 tons of marine wastes by 2025 • Collected a total of 278 tons of marine litter on nearly 45 occasions in 8 European countries, Korea, and the US between 2021 and 2024 (collected 63.4 tons of abandoned fishing nets in 2024) • Expand the marine litter collection initiative to include Korea and the US in addition to 8 European countries to attain the set goal
+Ecosystem restoration: We are implementing a restoration and ecological garden development project on a site affected by ecosystem degradation (nearly 9,000m') under the public-private partnership with Asan City. - Terrestrial ecosystem - Marine ecosystem t project, we will regenerate forests by planting 2 m Seas, we will collect a total of 230 tons of ocean w nillion trees by 2035 across the globe, to provide sustainabl vaste (waste fishing nets, etc.) in 8 European countries (Gre Classification Metrics Target Progress Detailed Strategies for Achieving Goals Regenerate Area of regeneration Area of regeneration: Regenerate a total of 2,000 ha of terrestrial ecosystem(forest, grassland) by 2035 Planting trees: Plant 2 million trees by 2035 Restoration area: Completed the restoration of terrestrial ecosystems of 1,803 ha, including forests and grasslands, between 2016 and 2024 Area of regeneration: Regenerate a total of 902,439 trees planted to build forests Area of regeneration: Regenerate a total of 902,439 trees planted a total of 902,439 trees between 2016 and 2024 Tree planting: Planted a total of 902,439 trees between 2016 and 2024 Marine ecosystem Collected marine wastes, including waste fishing nets Collect 230 tons of marine wastes by 2025 Collected a total of 278 tons of marine litter on nearly 45 occasions in 8 European countries, Korea, and the US between 2021 and 2024 (collected 63,4 tons of abandoned fishing nets in Expand the marine litter collection initiative to include Korea and the US in addition to 8 European countries to attain the set goal